 Related Disorders

 Anxiety can cause various sleep problems like difficulty falling asleep, inability to stay asleep, and insomnia.
-These disorders will make your anxiety worse, leading to a never-ending cycle of sleep apnea and anxiety.
-These conditions can aggravate each other.
+In turn, these sleep disorders will make your anxiety worse, leading to a never-ending cycle of sleep apnea and anxiety.
+Both types of conditions can aggravate each other.

 Other Common Symptoms of Sleep Apnea